Welcome Procurify Users!

-Step 1: Go to Manage → Budget Control
+Step 1: Go to Settings → Manage Budgets

 Step 2: Select your Location, Department you want to set future budgets

-Step 4: You will now see an option drop down like below: There are 2 ways you can go from here:
+Step 4: You will now see an option drop-down.
+There are 2 ways you can go from here:

 1. If you want to extend current budget to a later date (in this example scenario, changing January 1st 2018 as end date to JANUARY 31st 2018), select EDIT Budget and set a new end date for that account code.This will allow this budget to extend and keep the spent to date amount.
 You can also increase or decrease the budget amount as well.
+If you go with Option 1 and want to implement the same to others, continue to apply the same settings with other account codes from other departments.
 See below: